connext/documentation/docs/developers/contracts/contracts-quickstart.md

 ---

-## Permissioned
+## Authenticated

-The most interesting cross-chain use cases can only be accomplished through permissioned calls on the destination domain.
-With permissioning requirements, a xapp developer must carefully implement permissioning checks.
+The most interesting cross-chain use cases can only be accomplished through authenticated calls on the destination domain.
+With authentication requirements, a xapp developer must carefully implement authentication checks.
 We'll see how this is done in the following example.

 Let's say our target contract contains a function that **_only our source contract should be able to call_**.